bgamari/ghc-wiki-import/trac-notification.md

-Out-of-the-box, MS Outlook normally presents plain text e-mails with a variable-width font; the ticket properties table will most certainly look like a mess in MS Outlook.
+MS Outlook normally presents plain text e-mails with a variable-width font, and as a result the ticket properties table will most certainly look like a mess in MS Outlook.
 This can be fixed with some customization of the [e-mail template](trac-notification#).